Roey0204/FPGA-Controller/README.md

-- Wireless communication using XBee were establish through FPGA controller to send and receive data from host to the slave devices. o UART was used by taking bytes of data and transmitting individual bits in a sequential fashion.
+- Wireless communication using XBee were establish through FPGA controller to send and receive data from host to the slave devices.
+i) UART was used by taking bytes of data and transmitting individual bits in a sequential fashion.

 - Graphic user Interface (GUI) was created using Visual Studio(C#) to perform the